jimstorch/pySICP/README.md

 |  3    | Command             | Given as hex codes in the docs
 |  *4+* | Possible arguments  | Optional depending on the command |
 | Final | Checksum            | Sum of *Exclusive OR*'ing all preceding bytes in the packet |

+**Note**: The PDFs use index 1 instead of index 0 but we're programmers here.

 ## Requirements
 [pySerial](https://github.com/pyserial/pyserial).
 I'm using Python 3 and installed mine with;